Your Radio City Music Hall Concert Guide

 Driving and Parking

-Radio City is located at 1260 Sixth Avenue (between West 50th and West 51st Streets) in Rockefeller Center, a dense midtown location with limited parking.
+Radio City is at 1260 Sixth Avenue (between West 50th and West 51st Streets) in Rockefeller Center — dense midtown with limited parking.

 Parking reality: SpotHero is the official parking app.
-On-site parking at Rockefeller Center and surrounding garages is available but fills quickly on event days and costs $35-50+ depending on lot and advance vs. day-of booking.
+On-site Rockefeller Center garages cost $35-50+ and fill quickly on show days.
 Advance booking is essential.
-Post-show exit from Rockefeller Center garages can take 15-45 minutes depending on traffic and lot congestion, particularly if multiple nearby venues are releasing simultaneously.
+Post-show exit from Rockefeller Center garages can take 15-45 minutes depending on traffic and whether other nearby venues are also releasing.

-Street parking: Limited metered street parking exists on 50th, 51st, and Broadway, but finding a spot during event hours in midtown Manhattan is unreliable.
+Street parking: Limited metered spots on 50th, 51st, and Broadway.
+Finding one during show hours in midtown is unreliable.
 Not a practical strategy.

-Alternative: Public transit from outside Manhattan is often faster and less expensive than parking and post-show exit.
+Alternative: Public transit from outside Manhattan is often faster and cheaper than driving, parking, and the post-show garage wait.

 Public Transit

-Subway: Multiple lines serve the area.
-The 47-50th Streets station (A/C/E and 6th Ave Lines) is approximately 0.3 miles (3-5 minute walk) from the venue on Sixth Avenue.
-Walk directly south on 6th Ave from the station toward West 50th.
+Subway: The 47-50th Streets station (A/C/E and 6th Ave Lines) is approximately 0.3 miles (3-5 minute walk) from the venue.
+Walk south on 6th Ave toward West 50th.

 Rideshare

-Rideshare drop-off and pick-up zones exist on streets surrounding the venue (Sixth Avenue, 50th Street, 51st Street).
-Midtown Manhattan rideshare surge pricing is common, especially post-show.
-Surge multipliers of 1.5x-2.5x or higher are typical 30-60 minutes after showtime.
-Walking a few blocks away (toward Central Park or south toward Times Square) before requesting a ride can reduce surge cost significantly.
+Drop-off and pick-up on Sixth Avenue, 50th Street, and 51st Street.
+Midtown surge pricing is standard post-show — 1.5x-2.5x multipliers typical for 30-60 minutes after the show ends.
+Walking a few blocks toward Central Park or south toward Times Square before requesting a ride reduces surge cost significantly.

 Food, Drink, and Merch